-tsig-keygen and ddns-confgen are invocation methods for a utility that generates keys for use in TSIG signing.
+tsig-keygen is an utility that generates keys for use in TSIG signing.
 The resulting keys can be used, for example, to secure dynamic DNS updates to a zone, or for the rndc command channel.

-When run as tsig-keygen, a domain name can be specified on the command line to be used as the name of the generated key.
-If no name is specified, the default is tsig-key.
+A domain name can be specified on the command line to be used as the name of the generated key.
+If no name is specified, the default is tsiq-key.